Interested in knowing how to use blockchain to prevent money laundering?

 Since each node has a record of the entire ledger, they are able to compare any change to their record and therefore detect any unauthorized change.

 This particular aspect of blockchain technology means that blockchain ledgers can be completely trusted.
-Regulators would, therefore, be able to example records knowing that the information contained within them was reliable and accurate.
+Regulators would, therefore, be able to examine records knowing that the information contained within them was reliable and accurate.

 Establish Trustworthy Identifications

-Any blockchain-based database that involved money or property could be programmed to record a verified identification of each party for each transaction.
-This would mean that these individuals could then be held accountable in the case of any wrongdoing.
+Any blockchain-based database that involved money or property could be programmed to record a verified identification of each party for financial transactions.
+This would mean that these individuals could then be held accountable in the case of any financial crime.

-Right at this moment, companies like Evernym, a startup that has developed its own blockchain, Sovrin, are racing to develop more secure ways of verifying people’s identification.
+Right at this moment, companies like Evernym, a startup that has developed its own blockchain, Sovrin, are racing to develop more secure ways of verifying customer identification.

-This gives the development of blockchain KYC solutions a huge advantage over the systems currently in use.
+This gives the development of blockchain Customer Due Diligence (CDD) or know-your-customer (KYC) solutions a huge advantage over the systems currently in use.

 The question of how to detect money laundering using blockchain technologies is a complex one.

-Governments would be able to enact laws making such oversight law, meaning that all financial institutions and cryptocurrencies would have to facilitate such a system in order to operate.
+Governments and law enforcement agencies would be able to implement a financial system making such oversight anti money laundering regulations, meaning that all financial institutions and cryptocurrencies would have to facilitate such a system in order to identify money laundering activities.

-Such a solution would work by allowing each participating financial institution to act as a node on the blockchain.
-Whenever a transaction was made, it would be scrutinized by the network and could be flagged in the case that it was suspicious and needed investigation.
+Such money laundering schemes would work by allowing each participating financial institution or treasury to act as a node on the blockchain.
+Whenever a transaction was made, it would be scrutinized by the network and could be flagged in the case that it was suspicious and needed procedures for money laundering investigations.

 All of this is exciting stuff.
-While the development of a ubiquitous blockchain solution that helps prevent widespread money laundry is still very far off, this new technology does have enormous potential to succeed where in the past we have failed.
+While the development of a ubiquitous blockchain solution that helps AML compliance officers to prevent widespread money laundering programs is still very far off, this new technology does have enormous potential to succeed where in the past we have failed.